tubalmartin/riloadr/README.md

         });

         // Image group 2: Full Js configuration.
-        // To know what each setting does read the configuration options var group2 = new Riloadr({
+        // To know what each setting does read the 'configuration options' section var group2 = new Riloadr({
             root: document.getElementById('main-column'),
             name: 'main-col-images',